-CBD is known for a host of potentially beneficial effects, from helping you cope with daily stress to reducing soreness and muscle tension.
-With so many favorable properties, many people wonder if CBD can also function as an appetite suppressant.
+CBD is known for a host of potentially beneficial effects, from helping you cope with daily stress and pain management to reducing soreness and muscle tension.
+With so many favorable properties, many people wonder if CBD serves as an appetite suppressant.

 There is a complex relationship between CBD and appetite.
-While some CBD users find that CBD oil makes them hungry, there is also evidence to suggest that CBD can support a healthy appetite and even encourage weight loss as it supports metabolic function.
+While some CBD users find that CBD oil makes them hungry, there is also evidence to suggest that CBD can support a healthy appetite or may even encourage weight loss as it supports metabolic function.

-In this guide, we’ll go over some questions about CBD oil and appetite and review the best ways to make CBD a part of your wellness routines.
+In this guide, we’ll go over some questions about CBD appetite suppression and review the best ways to make CBD oil a part of your wellness routines.

 - CBD is not known as an appetite suppressant.
 However, it may support your metabolism and help you maintain a healthy weight.